Royal Mint Court: Sale of the Royal Mint freehold to Delancey

-Mapeley Real Estate was the subject of press coverage in 2002 when the UK Treasury Committee questioned why the Inland Revenue sold its estate of more than 600 buildings to a Bermuda-based company, and later admitted it wrongly announced the properties were sold to a UK firm; and again in 2020 when a £6.5m Government payment was made to a company in a tax haven).
-Sir Nicholas Montague, the Revenue's chairman told the Treasury Sub Committee his department had issued misleading information and also failed to inform parliament properly and apologised.
+Mapeley Real Estate was the subject of press coverage in 2002 when the UK Treasury Select Committee questioned why the Inland Revenue sold its estate of more than 600 buildings to a Bermuda-based company, and later admitted it wrongly announced the properties were sold to a UK firm; and again in 2020 when a £6.5m Government payment was made to a company in a tax haven).
+Sir Nicholas Montagu, the Revenue's chairman told the Treasury Sub Committee his department had issued misleading information and also failed to inform parliament properly and apologised.
 In 2009, Mapeley warned shareholders it could go bust if it did not raise £48m as it needed to pay back £60m to Deutsche Bank in April.
-Following an audit by the National Audit Office in 2010, the Guardian reported that those who negotiated the 20-year deal with Mapeley were inept and had deprived the UK of income when everyone living in the country was having to pay more tax and austerity to pay for bailout of the banks in 2008, and should hang their heads in shame.
+Following an audit by the National Audit Office in 2010, The Guardian reported that those who negotiated the 20-year deal with Mapeley were inept and had deprived the UK of income when everyone living in the country was having to pay more tax and austerity to pay for bailout of the banks in 2008, and should hang their heads in shame.
 Mapeley was owned by Fortress Investment Group, USA, Soros Real Estate, Netherlands and Delancy East Ltd, UK, but was later based offshore in Bermuda.
 The Strategic Transfer of the Revenue properties to the Private Sector was expected to save A$860m (£344m) over the 20-year contract period.

 Whilst the Barclays mortgage for Royal Mint Court and subsequent CMBS had been secured against commercial leases held by Gulldale Limited, in 2009, the Crown Estate approved the sale of the freehold land and buildings of Royal Mint to DV4, a wholly owned subsidiary of Delancey for £51m.
 However, the sale completion date was deferred until June 2010 and the sale was to remain confidential until that date.
-DV4 was an offshore company incorporated in the British Virgin Islands appears in the Panama Papers.
+DV4 was an offshore company incorporated in the British Virgin Islands and appears in the Panama Papers.

 The majority of the Royal Mint Court commercial site became vacant in early 2013.
 In 2014 LRC Group paid £49.5 million for a debt secured on the long leasehold title for the site.
 In 2015 the site was occupied by squatters as a protest against homelessness.

 Delancey's freehold interest gave the company the power to block new tenants and 2015 Delancey and LRC agreed a joint venture in 2015 to redevelop the site.
 In 2016 planning permission was granted for the Grade II-listed building to be refurbished and the site redeveloped into an office, shopping and leisure complex.
 In 2016, a dispute over right to light occurred between the freeholder RMC FH Co and Metropolitan Housing Trust.
 The court considered whether Metropolitan as a long leaseholder had the right to release a neighbouring residential development from a right to light.
 The judge held that the long leaseholder was prevented from doing so by the terms of the lease and found in favour of the freeholder who had obtained planning permission to redevelop Royal Mint Court.